baburciu/netbox-ansible/netbox-backup-GitLab CI/README.md

 ```

 ## Using Docker-in-Docker executor behind proxy
-GitLab Runner does not require a restart when you change most options.
-This includes parameters in the [[runners]] section and most parameters in the global section, except for listen_address.
-If a runner was already registered, you don’t need to register it again.
+GitLab Runner does not require a restart when you change most options, including parameters in the [[runners]] section and most parameters in the global section, except for listen_address, it reloads config automatically if necessary. <br/>
-GitLab Runner checks for configuration modifications every 3 seconds and reloads if necessary.
 More on runner configuration on [advanced page](https://docs.gitlab.com/runner/configuration/advanced-configuration.html).

+### runner config when behind a proxy
 ```shell
 root@capi-bootstrap-capd-bb:/home/ubuntu/telco-cloud/capi-bootstrap# ip r sh dev docker0
 172.17.0.0/16 proto kernel scope link src 172.17.0.1